IBM-Cloud/ansible-collection-ibm/docs/ibm_iam_trusted_profile_template.rst

     The description of the trusted profile template.
 Describe the template for enterprise account users.

-  profile (False, list, None)
-    Input body parameters for the TemplateProfileComponent.

   committed (False, bool, None)
     Committed flag determines if the template is ready for assignment.